arunrajachandar/jammming/README.md

 ## Available Scripts

-This project basically connects with Spotify API, the user can search all the songs, and create a playlist here and add it to his actual Spotify Account(OAuth).
+This project basically connects with Spotify API, the user can search all the songs they like on Spotify from here, and create a playlist here and add it to his actual Spotify Account(OAuth).